 6. Make sure lighting is on point

 Who would we be to not recommend this?
 Appearing well lit on camera is the most important step to being a great video communicator.
-Lume Cube has recently dropped the price on video conferencing lighting kit, the AIR VC, from $80 to $49 to help workers smoothly transition to WFH.
-Click here to check out the AIR VC.
+Lume Cube has recently dropped the price on video conferencing lighting kit from $79.95 to $69.95 to help workers smoothly transition to WFH.
+Click here to check out the kit.

-Don't have an AIR VC?
+Don't have a video conferencing lighting kit?
 No problem.
 Find any source of natural light from a window or skylight, use artificial light from a lamp, or even your smartphone flashlight can do the trick!

 Nothing is worse than those moments of "Okay, as I was saying..."
 "Oh wait, what?"
 "You're breaking up."
 "Oh no, you go ahead."
 We recommend using headphones with a microphone to improve how you hear others and how they hear you.